craigschlegel/registrations-for-the-events-calendar/readme.txt

 Go to the "Support" tab on the plugin's settings page and follow the link to our support page, setup instructions page, or feature request page.
 == Changelog ==
+= 1.3.2 =
+* Fix: Updated columns in the "rtec_registrations" table to allow larger values

 = 1.3.1 =
 * New: Add a setting on the "Form" tab to disable registrations for new and existing events by default.
 * Fix: Fixed encoding issue for .csv exporter that was not encoding certain characters correctly.